-Definitions: progression examination is a formal test of progress in the early stages to ensure a suitable basis for continuation of the programme has been established; progression for most research students is in two stages : the progression examination and annual monitoring, for professional doctorate programmes there may be additional progression points set down in the programme specification.
+Definitions: the progression examination is a formal test of progress in the early stages to ensure a suitable basis for continuation on the programme has been established; progression for most research students takes two forms: the progression examination and annual monitoring; for professional doctorate programmes there may be additional progression points set down in the programme specification.

-K12.2.1P The Progression Examination is intended to combine assessment of the formulation and planning of the research programme with an evaluation of progress to date and of the suitability of the project as a basis for the research degree in question.
-It should verify that the student, supported by the supervisory team, has:

-i defined the objectives and scope of the research project adequately

-- ii been actively engaged in working on the research project and has made progress commensurate with the time spent - iii made an appropriate survey of the relevant research literature and demonstrated an ability to make a critical evaluation of published work - iv acquired an appropriate knowledge of research methods applicable to the area of research, and can explain and justify his or her choice of research methods
+- K12.2.1P The Progression Examination is intended to combine assessment of the formulation and planning of the research programme with an evaluation of progress to date and of the suitability of the project as a basis for the research degree in question.
+It should verify that the student, supported by the supervisory team, has: - a. defined the objectives and scope of the research project adequately; - b. been actively engaged in working on the research project and has made progress commensurate with the time spent: - made an appropriate survey of the relevant research literature and demonstrated an ability to make a critical evaluation of published work; - d. acquired an appropriate knowledge of research methods applicable to the area of research, and can explain and justify his or her choice of research methods; - e. developed an adequately detailed plan of work to enable the research degree to be completed within the expected time period. - K12.2.2R In the case of PhD students the progression examination shall be held no later than the end of the first twelve months of a registration period, or no later than nine months in the case of an MPhil registration In the case of part-time students, the period will be increased pro rata, but must be defined at the start of the registration period.